ntu-aris/ntu_viral_dataset/sensor_calibration.md

 ```

-After this process, you should able to obtain valid intrinsics that straight line appear to be straight.
+After this process, you should able to obtain valid intrinsically image pairs, where straight lines do appear straight.

-To obtain the extrinsic, load the left and right image sequence with detected corners.
-Run
+To obtain the extrinsics, first load the left and right image sequence with detected corners, then run
 ```python
 ret, K1, D1, K2, D2, R, T, E, F = cv2.stereoCalibrate(objp, leftp, rightp, K1, D1, K2, D2, image_size, criteria, flag)
 ```
-For extrinsic parameters, there are two ways to obtain.
-The first is to optimize for intrinsic and extrinsic jointly.
-The second is to optimize extrinsic only.
+For extrinsic parameters, there are two ways to obtain them.
+The first one is to optimize for intrinsics and extrinsics jointly.
+The second is to optimize extrinsics only.
 The first method can often achieve low reprojection error but can have poor stereo matching results when dealing with a large baseline.
-When there is a large baseline, a large section of the image is not observable on the other camera feed(e.g the left strom trooper head in [Fig. 4](#matlabcalibration3) ) .
+When there is a large baseline, a large section of the image is not observable on the other camera feed (e.g the left strom trooper head in [Fig. 4](#matlabcalibration3) ) .
 The second method often has a larger reprojection error but can deal with a large baseline well.
 The calibration method and other options are controlled by a list of flags shown below

-* CV_CALIB_FIX_INTRINSIC: Tells the stereoCalibrate function to not guess the individual intrinsics for each camera
+* `CV_CALIB_FIX_INTRINSIC`: Tells the stereoCalibrate function to not guess the individual intrinsics for each camera
-* CV_CALIB_USE_INTRINSIC_GUESS: The intrinsics will be used as guesses but optimized again
+* `CV_CALIB_USE_INTRINSIC_GUESS`: The intrinsics will be used as guesses but optimized again
-* CV_CALIB_FIX_ASPECT_RATIO: Fixing the aspect ratio.
+* `CV_CALIB_FIX_ASPECT_RATIO`: Fixing the aspect ratio.
-* CV_CALIB_SAME_FOCAL_LENGTH: Calibrate the focal length and set Fx and Fy the same calibrated result.
+* `CV_CALIB_SAME_FOCAL_LENGTH`: Calibrate the focal length and set Fx and Fy the same calibrated result.
-* CV_CALIB_ZERO_TANGENT_DIST: Remove the tangential distortions.
+* `CV_CALIB_ZERO_TANGENT_DIST`: Remove the tangential distortions.
-* CV_CALIB_FIX_PRINCIPAL_POINT, CV_CALIB_FIX_FOCAL_LENGTH, CV_CALIB_FIX_K1, …, CV_CALIB_FIX_K6: With a combination of CV_CALIB_FIX_PRINCIPAL_POINT, CV_CALIB_FIX_FOCAL_LENGTH and * CV_CALIB_FIX_K1,...,CV_CALIB_FIX_K6 you get a little of play about which parameters are fixed and which are optimized again
+* `CV_CALIB_FIX_PRINCIPAL_POINT`, `CV_CALIB_FIX_FOCAL_LENGTH`, `CV_CALIB_FIX_K1`, …, `CV_CALIB_FIX_K6`: With a combination of `CV_CALIB_FIX_PRINCIPAL_POINT`, `CV_CALIB_FIX_FOCAL_LENGTH` and * `CV_CALIB_FIX_K1`,..., `CV_CALIB_FIX_K6` you get a little of play about which parameters are fixed and which are optimized again

-Based on calibrated extrinsics and intrinsics, the individual K1 K2 R1 and R2 can be found with their ROI.
+Based on calibrated extrinsics and intrinsics, the coefficients K1 K2 R1 and R2 can be found with their ROI.
 The rectified view can be found by
 ```python
 R1, R2, P1, P2, Q, roi_left, roi_right = cv2.stereoRectify(K1, D1, K2, D2, image_size, R, T, flags=cv2.CALIB_ZERO_DISPARITY, alpha=0.9)
 leftMapX, leftMapY = cv2.initUndistortRectifyMap(K1, D1, R1, P1, (width, height), cv2.CV_32FC1)